Privacy and Security Guide

 Discussing certain life experiences, even in private, may make MAPs and allies more likely to be targeted by malicious actors.

 Experiences working with or around children

 When creating MAP accounts on social media websites, provide as little information as possible.
 If an email is required, use one associated with your MAP identity.
 If a website requires your phone number, Google Voice allows anyone with a Google Account to create a virtual phone number.

 Make sure you disable contacts syncing (and remove the app's contacts permission on mobile) for any platforms that collect contact info.
 MAPs and allies have been outed because social media platforms recommended their account to friends and family members after syncing their contacts.

 Regularly review the information about you that is publicly available under both your real identity and your MAP identities, then make changes to reduce that information.
 A good way to accomplish this is by pretending to be a malicious actor with varying amounts of information about yourself.
 See what else you can find about yourself using that information and a search engine.

 Many apps use data they collect to target recommendations or create activity records that could reveal sensitive information.
 Disable data collection wherever possible on any accounts you plan to use for MAP-related purposes.

-Remember to change these settings when setting up new devices and accounts in the future.
+Remember to change these settings when setting up new accounts in the future.

 Delete Old Posts

 After several months, any account's public history can be a treasure trove of outdated beliefs and sensitive information.
-Consistently removing old posts from both your MAP and real-life accounts can boost privacy and reduce your risk of being targeted if you regularly discuss controversial topics.
+Removing old posts from both your MAP and real-life accounts can boost privacy and reduce your risk of being targeted if you regularly discuss controversial topics.